PowershellScripts/PowershellScripts.github.io/articles/en/spo/enablect.md

 ## Why Enable Content Type Management?

+If you want to use multiple content types in your SharePoint list, you need to enable content type management first.

 Enabling content type management is crucial for customizing how specific types of content are handled and tracked within your SharePoint site.
 It’s especially useful if you need to:

 * Allow or limit the use of custom content types across lists and libraries.